Thirteen (House): Characterization

 Thirteen is reluctant to reveal information about herself and is extremely secretive.
 During House's new team member selection process in the fourth season, she simply lets her fellow applicants refer to her as "Thirteen" rather than her real name, and constantly deflects curious prodding from both House and Amber Volakis about her personal life and past.
 Amber admits to feeling threatened by how Thirteen's unusually secretive nature is fascinating to the prying House, who in season seven tells Thirteen she has the best "game face" he has ever seen.
-In the episode "Lockdown" Thirteen spends the episode engaged in a game of truth or dare with James Wilson, but at the end it is implied that everything she has said has been a lie.
+Thirteen spends the episode "Lockdown" engaged in a game of truth or dare with James Wilson, but at the end it is implied that everything she has said has been a lie.

-Although his meddling with her personal affairs and insatiable curiosity frustrates Thirteen, House comes to respect her as a talented doctor and the two build a relationship of mutual trust and understanding of each other's personalities with occasional shared cynicism and/or sarcasm.
+Although his meddling with her personal affairs and insatiable curiosity frustrates Thirteen, House comes to respect her as a talented doctor and the two build a relationship of mutual trust and understanding of each other's personalities with occasional shared cynicism or sarcasm.
 Wilson later states that House is better with her on his team, saying "He needs someone who doesn't need him.
 You're the only one he's never really been able to suck into his crazy House vortex.
 Keeps him grounded, his ego in check."

 Both Thirteen and House are equally critical and understanding of each other's self-pity and fatalism in the face of miserable circumstances.
 Although she believes in the importance of hope, Thirteen says in "Changes" that she believes that people are intrinsically happy or miserable, and that this cannot be changed.
 House states that this is her defense mechanism, because if she can convince herself that she would have been miserable either way, she does not need to resent the fact that her life is full of misfortune rather than fortune.
 Thirteen retorts that House's life is similarly miserable and that "lotteries are stupid".